Free STAAR 5th Grade Practice Questions

 5th Grade STAAR RLA Questions

 The Reading Language Arts section of the STAAR test requires strong comprehension and analytical skills.
-As demonstrated by these sample questions, your child will need to identify literary devices, understand author's tone, determine main purpose, and analyze word choice to succeed.
+As demonstrated by these sample questions, your child must identify literary devices, understand the author's tone, determine the main purpose, and analyze word choice to succeed.

 5th Grade RLA: STAAR Practice Test Question 1